Skip to content

 NOT FOR

-Riders already doing 2 heavy strength sessions a week — you're already in the right place; don't add more.
+Riders already doing 2 structured strength sessions a week — you're already in the right place; don't add more.

 The mechanism is simple.
 After 40, cyclists lose roughly 8% of muscle mass per decade without resistance work.
 That muscle loss directly translates into power loss — there's no way around it.
 Pure cycling, even high-volume cycling, is not a strong enough stimulus to defend muscle mass against age.
-Heavy resistance work is.
+Targeted strength work is.
 The Roadman article on this research breaks down the protocols.

 Two practical points.
 First, strength work doesn't make you slow on the bike — that's a myth from the 2000s.
-Multiple studies and the John Wakefield / Dan Lorang training prescriptions confirm cyclists adding 2 heavy sessions a week typically see FTP gains, not losses.
+Multiple studies and the John Wakefield / Dan Lorang training prescriptions confirm cyclists adding 2 strength sessions a week typically see FTP gains, not losses.
 Second, this isn't optional after 50.
-The masters cyclists who maintain their racing power into their 60s and 70s are almost universally lifting heavy.
-The ones who stopped lifting are the ones who declined fastest.
+The masters cyclists who maintain their racing power into their 60s and 70s are almost universally still lifting.
+The ones who stopped lifting entirely are the ones who declined fastest.

 EVIDENCE